Doris Chow

-Doris Chow Lai-yan (周麗欣, born 1 October 1984) is a Hong Kong actress, currently a contract artiste at Television Broadcasts Limited (TVB).
+Doris Chow Lai-yan (周麗欣, born 1 October 1984) is a Hong Kong actress, currently a contract artist at Television Broadcasts Limited (TVB).
 She has appeared in numerous television series and auditioned for the 2007 Miss Hong Kong Pageant.
-After failing to win, she played the role of "Strawberry," the Flavor Angel, on the TVB food program "Foodie 2 Shoes".In 2011, she formed the girl group Lacee Lacey with Helen Lam, Chloe Nguyen, Yong Law and Wesley Jasie Ho, but the group disbanded before releasing any albums.
-In 2014, she also performed on the TVB game show "HIGH D" and gained fame.
+After failing to win, she played the role of Strawberry, the flavor angel, on the TVB food program Foodie 2 Shoes.
+In 2011, she formed the girl group Lacee Lacey with Helen Lam, Chloe Nguyen, Yong Law and Wesley Jasie Ho, but the group disbanded before releasing any albums.
+In 2014, she also performed on the TVB game show High D and gained fame.

-Before joining "Foodie 2 Shoes" as a flavor angel, Chow had actually acted in movies, stage plays and worked as a model.
+Before joining Foodie 2 Shoes as a flavor angel, Chow had actually acted in films, stage plays and worked as a model.